 In the District office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.

 Thank you for your interest in an internship with Congressman Gottheimer.
-All internship applications for the Spring term are due no later than 11:59 pm on November 22, 2019.
+All internship applications for the Summer term are due no later than 11:59 pm on March 15, 2020.

 Enter your email address to get the latest updates straight to your inbox.